benbrastmckie/.config/README.md

 If you installed Kitty, you can edit `~/.config/kitty/kitty.conf` if desired, but no changes are required to run `nvim` in Kitty.
 If you installed Alacritty and Tmux, move the Tmux configuration file to the appropriate location by running:

 ```
 sudo cp ~/.config/tmux/.tmux.conf ~/.tmux.conf
 ```

-Assuming that you already installed Fish above, you will need to locate fish on your operating system by running the following:
+Assuming that you already installed Fish above, you will need to locate Fish on your operating system by running the following:

 ```
 which fish